ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 Remember to use the signer's private key (with ETH balance) to replace `<private_key>` in the following steps.
 And use the other address to replace `<miner>`.

+### Preparing RPC endpoints

+During the operation of the ES-Node, frequent Ethereum RPC calls are made, including at the execution layer and the consensus layer(the beacon chain).
+Therefore, we need you to prepare endpoints for two types of RPC calls.
+We recommend using BlockPi for the execution layer RPC and QuikNode for the beacon chain RPC.

+In the following tutorial, you will need to replace <el_rpc> for you execution layer RPC endpoint, and <cl_rpc> for the beacon RPC endpoint.

 ### About `run.sh`

 The `run.sh` script is used as an entry point.
 The main function of the script is to initialize the data file, prepare for mining, and launch es-node with preset parameters.